 We are finally seeing the entry of women in board-level positions at leading multinational companies.
 However, the numbers are not stacking up as anticipated – many businesses continue to have a less-than-balanced equation in terms of gender diversity in leadership roles.

 The corporate world – especially in developing countries – still seems to be more geared more towards male domination at the top.
-Women who deem themselves of suitable caliber to breach these vaults need a clear strategy.
+Women who deem themselves of the suitable caliber to breach these vaults need a clear strategy.
 Here are some tips for aspiring women achievers:

 Chart Out A Clear Course Of Action